-Have attendances been as low as pre-tournament predictions suggested, or have FIFA's ticket-slashing exercises paid off?
-Let's take a look.
+Now the tournament is finished, it's time to look at whether the attendances were as low as pre-tournament predictions suggested, or if FIFA's ticket-slashing exercises paid off.

 Hard Rock Stadium |